openhab/openhab-addons/bundles/org.openhab.binding.avmfritz/README.md

 ### FRITZ!Powerline 546E

-This [powerline adapter](https://avm.de/produkte/fritzpowerline/fritzpowerline-546e/) can be used via the bridge or in stand-alone mode.
+This [powerline adapter](https://avm.de/produkte/fritzpowerline/) can be used via the bridge or in stand-alone mode.
 It supports switching the outlet and reading the current power, current voltage and accumulated energy consumption.
 This device does not contain a temperature sensor.
 **NOTE:** The `voltage` channel will be added to the thing during runtime - if the interface supports it (FRITZ!OS 7 or higher).

 ### FRITZ!DECT 301 / FRITZ!DECT 300 / Comet DECT

-These devices [FRITZ!DECT 301](https://avm.de/produkte/fritzdect/fritzdect-301/), FRITZ!DECT 300 and [Comet DECT](https://www.eurotronic.org/produkte/comet-dect.html) ( [EUROtronic Technology GmbH](https://www.eurotronic.org) ) are used to regulate radiators via DECT protocol.
+These devices [FRITZ!DECT 301](https://avm.de/produkte/fritzdect/fritzdect-301/), FRITZ!DECT 300 and [Comet DECT](https://eurotronic.org/produkte/dect-ule-heizkoerperthermostat/comet-dect/) ( [EUROtronic Technology GmbH](https://eurotronic.org/) ) are used to regulate radiators via DECT-ULE protocol.
 The FRITZ!Box can handle up to twelve heating thermostats.
 The binding provides channels for reading and setting the temperature.
 Additionally you can check the eco temperature, the comfort temperature and the battery level of the device.
 The FRITZ!Box has to run at least on firmware FRITZ!OS 6.35.
 **NOTE:** The `battery_level` channel will be added to the thing during runtime - if the interface supports it (FRITZ!OS 7 or higher).

-### FRITZ!DECT 400
+### FRITZ!DECT 400 / FRITZ!DECT 440

-The [FRITZ!DECT 400](https://avm.de/produkte/fritzdect/fritzdect-400/) is a button for convenient operation of FRITZ!
+The [FRITZ!DECT 400](https://avm.de/produkte/fritzdect/fritzdect-400/) and [FRITZ!DECT 440](https://avm.de/produkte/fritzdect/fritzdect-440/) are buttons for convenient operation of FRITZ!
 Smart Home devices (FRITZ!OS 7.08 or higher).
+The FRITZ!DECT 400 supports a configurable button to trigger short or long press events.
+Beside four customizable buttons the FRITZ!DECT 440 supports temperature readings.

 ### DECT-ULE / HAN-FUN Devices